Fur

 What you should know about animals in the fur industry

-New awareness of animal living conditions
+New awareness of animal welfare

 All animals deserve respect